jmservera/WebStencilsDemos/WebBrokerProject/Delphi/README.md

 - `CodeExamplesU.pas`: Contains code examples used in the demo pages

 ### 📄 HTML Templates
+Located in the **shared** `resources/html` directory.
+This demonstrates how the same templates can be used across different projects (Delphi/C++, WebBroker/RAD Server).
 - `layouts/mainLayout.html`: The main layout template
 - Various content pages (e.g., `home.html`, `basics.html`, `keywords.html`)
-- Partial templates that can be resused in the `partials/` directory
+- Partial templates reusable across pages in the `partials/` directory
-- `customers` folder.
-It includes the templates for `Big Table` and `Pagination` demos, sharing some of the same templates.
+- `partials/customers`: Templates for the `Big Table` and `Pagination` demos.
+- `partials/tasks`: Templates specific to the HTMX Tasks demo.

 > **IMPORTANT**
 > The `codeBlock` template has a `copy` button.
 Due to browser security limitations, this only works if the URL is `localhost` or if it's being run under https.
 If the demo is accessed through the network, the button is not functional.